Which Model of Vehicle to Buy for a Road Trip in New Zealand?

 What the Toyota Hiace Feels Like to Drive

 As a bigger van than the cars previously mentioned, you’ll need to be aware of the space for parking (see The Best Tips for Parking a Campervan or Motorhome in New Zealand).
 As a higher van too, you are likely to experience more of a lean or body roll on corners so take it easy.
 The Toyota Hiace is by no means a fast van, but it can handle heavy loads, so kitting up the van does not strain the engine.
 The engine is just below the driver’s cabin, so it can get pretty noisy when driving.
 Driving is similar to a car except the hand brake is below the steering wheel.

 Reliability of the Toyota Hiace

 What the Toyota Hiace lacks in quality interior it makes up for in its reliable engine.
-You’ll find plenty of 1995 and onward models which keeps prices low and they may have a good engine if they have been regularly serviced.
+You’ll find plenty of 2000 and onward models which keep prices low and they may have a good engine if they have been regularly serviced.
 Be sure to check the engine and follow the steps in our guide Buying a Car or Campervan in New Zealand Step 1: Car Inspection and Buying a Car or Campervan in New Zealand Step 2: Test Drive.

 The main thing you will need to look for is damage to the interior or panels.
 Check out the sliding doors to see if they work properly, for instance.
 Also, check if the appliances in the campervan work properly.

 Fuel Consumption of the Toyota Hiace